Supereg/homebridge-http-switch/README.md

           "name": "Switch 1",

           "switchType": "stateless", // default is 'stateful'

+          "timeout": 1000, // <optional> set the timeout after which the switch returns to its original state in milliseconds; default is 1000

           "onUrl": "http://localhost/api/switchOn"
           // only possible state, so neither 'offUrl' nor 'statusUrl' needs to be defined }